emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 Note: To export your data, you'll need the WP Ultimate Exporter add-on, which can be easily installed from the WordPress plugin repository.

+= Can i Import JetEngine CCTs with this plugin? =

+Yes, you can import and export your JetEngine CCTs using WP Ultimate CSV Importer Free.
+But for advanced features like importing and exporting with "Has single page" option you might require a pro version.
+You can also upgrade to Pro for updating bulk records, and scheduling the import and export process.
+Learn more about [JetEngine import export here](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/jet-engine-data-import?utmsource=web&utmcampaign=readme&utmmedium=wporg).

+= Can I export any data with this plugin? =

+Yes, you can.
+But for any data, you may need to upgrade to pro version.
+However, in free, we have added compatibility for many post types to export with smart filters.
+For exporting, you must need to install our free export add-on.

 == Installation ==